anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In this exchange, the response is a result of the HTTP(S) default transport for this specification.
 There is no artifact provided to the Registrar-Agent.
+The pledge MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.
+While BRSKI-PRM does not specify which content may be provided in the response body, it is recommended to provided it as JSON encoded information as other BRSKI-PRM exchanges also utilize this encoding.

 ## Supply Enroll-Response to Pledge (ser) {#enroll_response}